-COMMUNITY ACTION PROPOSAL CF CAP 1 Establish a register of Assets of Community Value including those in Policy CF1.
+Establish a register of Assets of Community Value including those in Policy CF1.

-COMMUNITY ACTION PROPOSAL CF CAP 2 Carry out an audit of existing play areas and identify new requirements.
+CF CAP 2 Carry out an audit of existing play areas and identify new requirements.

 Despite their mixed condition a number of key buildings have been selected for protection under policy CF1 due to their location and accessibility to all sections of the community and the valuable role they play within Alnwick and Denwick.

-POLICY CF1 Protecting Key Community Facilities
+POLICY Protecting Key Community Facilities

-The following community buildings will be protected and developed as key community facilities and their redevelopment for other uses will be refused unless appropriate alternative provision is made:
+The following community buildings will be protected and developed as key community facilities and their redevelopment for other uses will be refused unless appropriate alternative provision is made or it can be demonstrated, further to 12 months proactive marketing, that the use is no longer viable:

 - Alnwick Community Centre

 - Willowburn Sport and Leisure Centre

 - Lindisfarne Adult Education Centre and Lindisfarne Sports Centre

 - Alnwick Library

 - The Centre, Fenkle Street

 - Northumberland Hall

 - Alnwick Town Hall

 - Denwick Village Hall

 - Alnwick Playhouse

 - Bailiffgate Museum

 - Mechanics' Institute